 - 2. I have a strict no laptop/device policy, except when using your CBS-issued iPad to take notes and when participating in in-class polls.
 I expect your full attention when class is in session and expect that you will refrain from using your devices for anything other than class during class sessions. - 3.
 Two textbooks are required for the course: (1) Thinking, Fast and Slow by Daniel Kahneman, (2) Misbehaving: The Making of Behavioral Economics by Richard Thaler.
-If for any reason you do not have access to the books, they are both available for purchase from various sources as ebooks and as physical books. - 4.
+You should have received these books already from the EMBA office.
+However, if you have not, or if for any reason you do not have access to the books, they are both available for purchase from various sources as ebooks and as physical books. - 4.
 The readings for each class are listed in the roadmap (at the end of this document).
 These readings must be done BEFORE the start of class.
 The readings for each topic are required and considered part of your preparation for that lecture and for case write ups.
 This means that readings for days that cases are due will be helpful for your case preparation and write ups. - 5.
 Participation is 25% of your grade.
-This includes class participation, participating in in-class exercises, attendance, and lateness. - a.
-Attendance will be tracked via a combination of in class monitoring and PollEverywhere.
+This includes class participation, participating in in-class exercises, and attendance. - a.
+Attendance will be tracked via a combination of class monitoring and PollEverywhere.
 Please make sure to log into PollEverywhere using your Columbia GSB account. - b.
 Aligned with Core culture, students who miss more than 33% of classes (unexcused absences) will receive a maximum course grade of P. Students who miss more than 50% of classes (unexcused absences) will receive an F in the course.
 If you have an excused absence, please email the TAs and me directly. - 6.
 Written and other homework assignments are 40% of your grade. - a.
-There will be six case assignments total and you have to complete four of them (if you do five or six I will drop the lowest case scores and give you a bonus point for each additional case).
+There will be six case assignments total and you have to complete four of them (if you do five or six I will drop the lowest score for one of your assignments and give you a bonus point for each additional case).
 You are expected to read all six cases, even if you do not complete a write-up.
 Please see the formatting guidelines before writing your first case assignment. - b.
-In addition to the case assignments, you must also complete the Personal assessment, the Personal assessment critique, the "Applying Behavioral Economics to My Life" assignment, an online survey used for various class examples, and a decision-making simulation.
+In addition to the case assignments, you must also complete the Personal assessment, the Personal assessment critique, an online survey used for various class examples, and complete a decision-making simulation.
 There is also another optional online exercise. - 7.
 A final examination will be 35% of your grade.
-You will have 90 minutes for the final exam.
-It will be a take home examination that will be administered online after the last class session.
-The dates for taking the final examination will be announced in class.
+You will have 90 minutes for the final exam which you will take during class time on the last day of class (Wednesday, December 15th).
+We will also discuss the possibility of instead having an online take home final examination.

 - a.
 Students who miss the examination (excused) and do not make it up during the stated make-up period will receive a zero for final exam grade.
-Students who miss the examination without notifying OSA or me (unexcused) will receive an F in the course. - 8.
+Students who miss the examintion without notifying OSA or me (unexcused) will receive an F in the course. - 8.
 Aligned with the CBS required grade distribution for electives, no more than 50% of students will receive an H- or above.